Skip to content

 Many of us are shocked and disappointed to learn that we continue to have acne after puberty.
 Yes, it is a cruel situation, but it is possible to have pimples and wrinkles at the same time.
-In fact, 54 percent of women over the age of 25 still experience some acne.
-That number is expected to rise.
-Some skincare experts call the increase in outbreaks in adults “an epidemic.”
+In fact, 54 percent of women over the age of 25 still experience some acne, and that number is expected to rise.
+Some skincare experts call the increase in adult outbreaks “an epidemic.”

 What is responsible for the increase in adult acne?

 We tend to associate acne with the hormonal teenage years.
-In actuality, many of the factors that contribute to acne in your teens are still present later in your life too.
+In actuality, many factors that contribute to acne in your teens are also present later in your life.
 You still have hormones!
 In particular, stress and hormonal imbalances wreak havoc on your skin.
-Many of us do continue to experience that nasty combination of hormone changes and work or personal-life stress.
+Many of us continue to experience that nasty combination of hormone changes and work or personal life stress.

 A vicious cycle

 Stress and pimples become a vicious cycle.
-Under stress, your adrenal glands produce more of your stress hormone known as cortisol.
+Under stress, your adrenal glands produce more of your stress hormone, known as cortisol.
 They also make small amounts of testosterone.
 These cause the glands in your skin to produce more oil or sebum.
 This raises your risk of bacteria or fungal growth on your skin and pimples.
-Of course then, when we notice outbreaks appearing, we feel even more stressed.
-Add to that the fact that many people just can’t resist the urge to pick at pimples.
+Of course, when we notice outbreaks appearing, we feel even more stressed.
+In addition, many people can’t resist the urge to pick at pimples.
 This further damages your skin’s surface, making it more susceptible to infection.
 Voila!
 You have the perfect formula for ongoing acne outbreaks.

 The emotional and financial cost of adult acne

-Solving acne problems on your own can feel like a quest for the impossible.
-Consider this: Americans spend an astonishing $15 billion a year on acne-related products and services.
+Solving acne problems alone can feel like a quest for the impossible.
+Consider this: Americans spend an astonishing $15 billion annually on acne-related products and services.
 We are bombarded by skincare product marketing that promises to clear up skin problems, leaving skin beautiful and clear of blemishes, providing you with a flawless, youthful glow.
-But, many of these products actually irritate or dry out your skin, worsening inflammation.
+But, many of these products irritate or dry out your skin, worsening inflammation.

-Since hormones are the root cause of acne, the simple truth is that treatment has to start at the source.
+Since hormones are the root cause of acne, the simple truth is that acne treatment that works has to start at the source.
 It has to start internally.
 As much as I hate to be the bearer of bad news, there is no “magic bullet” topical skin product.
 It is best to start with a bit of self-assessment.
 For example, try tracking your outbreaks to see if they coincide with your menstrual cycle.
 See if outbreaks occur along with other symptoms.
-See if your skin gets worse with eating specific foods, or with stressful periods in your life.
+See if your skin worsens with specific foods or stressful periods in your life.

 Reduce your stress

 In addition, don’t underestimate one of the most essential aspects of stress management: prioritize getting enough sleep!
-To prevent rubbing your face in dirt, oil, and bacteria while you sleep, change your pillowcases regularly.
+Change your pillowcases regularly to prevent rubbing your face in dirt, oil, and bacteria while you sleep.

 How Your Diet Affects Your Skin

 Much research remains to be done on the impact of diet on acne.
-Every patient that I have had for acne easily lists the foods that affect their skin.
+Every patient I have had for acne easily lists the foods that affect their skin.
 The most commonly reported foods are dairy, sugar, and greasy foods.
-We know that the quality of the food that we eat is reflected in our overall health as well as on our skin.
+We know that the quality of the food we eat is reflected in our overall health and our skin.
 Ultimately, you are the best test subject for which foods affect your face.
 Everyone reacts differently to various foods.
 Even healthy foods may trigger a reaction for you.
-Keep a food diary and review it with me to help you pick out the patterns.
+Review a food diary with me to help you pick out the patterns.

 Research in the British Journal of Dermatology found that IgG2 and IgG3 antibodies were increased in patients with severe acne.
-Food sensitivity testing can help to identify foods that may be contributing to IgG2 and IgG3 levels.
+Food sensitivity testing can help identify foods that may be contributing to These levels.

-A sensible approach is to eat a healthy, whole-foods diet rich in vegetables, legumes, fruit, nuts and seeds, unprocessed grains, and healthy protein.
-Opt for antioxidant-rich foods whenever possible like berries, good dark chocolate, and spices like cinnamon.
+A sensible approach is to eat a healthy, whole-food diet rich in vegetables, legumes, fruit, nuts and seeds, unprocessed grains, and healthy protein.
+Opt for antioxidant-rich foods like berries, good dark chocolate, and spices like cinnamon.
 Antioxidants reduce inflammation and destroy harmful free radicals.

 In addition, research proves that the following nutrients have a positive effect on the health of your skin: